California judge recommends disbarment of pro-Trump attorney John Eastman

 In addition to disbarment, Judge Roland recommended that Eastman pay $10,000 in fines.

 Judge Roland's recommendation will be reviewed by the California Supreme Court, which will ultimately decide whether he can retain his law license.
-Eastman has also suggested that he would appeal.
 In the meantime, Judge Roland's decision places Eastman's license on "involuntary inactive" status, which will effectively prohibit Eastman from practicing law.

+In response to the decision, attorney Randall Miller, who represented Eastman in the State Bar proceedings, stated that Eastman will appeal.
+"Dr. Eastman maintains that his handling of the legal issues he was asked to assess after the November 2020 election was based on reliable legal precedent, prior residential elections, research of constitutional text, and extensive scholarly material," Miller wrote in a statement.

 In its case against Eastman, the State Bar of California had argued that Eastman "misused his license in a grave and injurious manner designed to undermine our democracy, subvert the peaceful transfer of presidential power, and thwart the will of the people in a free and fair election.
 In doing so, he betrayed the fundamental duties and oaths he swore to uphold."